go-wyvern/gplot/README.md

 How to run gplot tutorials?

-* Download Go+ and build it.
-See https://github.com/goplus/gop#how-to-build.
-(Depends on Go+ ver 1.1 or higher)
+* Download XGo and build it.
+See https://github.com/goplus/xgo#how-to-build.
+(Depends on Go+ ver 1.2 or higher)
-* Download gplot and build it.
-  * git clone `git@github.com:go-wyvern/gplot.git`
-  * cd gplot
-  * go install -v ./...
 * Build tutorials and run.
   * cd tutorial/xxx
-  * gop run .
+  * xgo run .

 ### tutorial/01-single-plot